stoicflame/enunciate-gradle/README.md

 Option | Default value | Description
 -------|---------------|-------------
-buildDirName | enunciate | Enunciate's working directory, relative to Gradle's `buildDir` configFileName | src/main/enunciate/enunciate.xml	| Location of enunciate configuration file. extraJavacArgs | [] | Javac arguments.
+buildDirName | enunciate | Enunciate's working directory, relative to Gradle's `buildDir` classpathConfigName | compileClasspath | This configuration's files are passed on as classpath to the Enunciate compilation. configFileName | src/main/enunciate/enunciate.xml	| Location of enunciate configuration file. extraJavacArgs | [] | Javac arguments.
 Arguments for source, target, encoding and bootstrapClasspath are added automatically.